 When students create a Common App profile, in addition to providing e-mail contact information, they report a basic set of directory information that captures their academic and demographic profiles, including information on their academic history (high school GPA value and scale; ACT/SAT scores), race/ethnicity, gender, nationality/citizenship status, and military status.
-Students also provide information on their socioeconomic contexts by identifying whether they will be a first-generation college student (defined as being the first in their family to attain a bachelor's degree or higher) or whether they are eligible for a Common App fee waiver (a proxy for low-income/low-socioeconomic status) based on program rules if they are not automatically identified.
-Finally, students also list their current high school and provide their residential zip code, allowing the Common App to connect the student to external directory information on high schools via the U.S. Department of Education's Common Core of Data and communities via the U.S. Census Bureau's American Community Survey (ACS), among others.
-These student profiles can then be paired with administrative data from the Common App, which capture, among others, students' engagement with the platform (including log-in session counts) and the full universe of Common App application behaviors (including whether and where any applications were submitted), as well as NSC records on students' postsecondary enrollments.
+Students also provide information on their socioeconomic contexts by identifying whether they will be a first-generation college student (defined as being the first in their family to attain a bachelor's degree or higher) or whether they would like to request a Common App fee waiver (a proxy for low-income/low-socioeconomic status) based on program rules.5 Finally, students also list their current high school and provide their residential zip code, allowing the Common App to connect the student to external directory information on high schools via the U.S. Department of Education's Common Core of Data and communities via the U.S. Census Bureau's American Community Survey (ACS), among others.
+These student profiles can then be paired with administrative data from the Common App, which capture, among others, students' engagement with the platform (including log-in session counts) and the full universe of Common App